pronoiac/the-manual/the-manual.md

 Spending their lives trying to ingratiate themselves with anyone who they think might have a few grand to spend.

 Videos are the disease of our time; adverts pretending to be art, made by arseholes pretending to be artists.
-Of course, the lovers of kitch in the next century will adore them, social historians dissect them.
+Of course, the lovers of kitsch in the next century will adore them, social historians dissect them.
 Shoot the lot we say.

 Other than that, spend no more than ten thousand pounds (and don't forget the VAT).